-So you’ve decided to pursue a degree in business.
+So you’ve decided to pursue an online business degree.
 That’s great!

 But how will you pay for it?

-In this article we’ll discuss the different ways you can get money to pay for your online business degree program and what you’ll need to do to secure those funds.
+In this article, we’ll discuss the different ways you can get money to pay for your online business degree and what you’ll need to do to secure those funds.

 1. Financial aid options

 The first place to look for ways to finance your education is possible financial aid.
 Most business degree programs offer some form of scholarship or tuition assistance for students that qualify.
 And federal and state governments also have programs that provide assistance to low-income individuals looking to obtain a degree.

 As with federal loan options, your college will need to be properly accredited and recognized by the U.S. Department of Education in order for you to qualify for any federal funding.
 This is imperative–any program that doesn’t qualify for these funds should be approached very cautiously.
 Not only does it make funding your education more difficult, but it can also be a red flag that the program may not be in good standing or viewed as a reputable institution.